sreeharshrajan/awake/README.md

 # Awake

-> A simple bootstrap responsive website to brush up my HTML5 ad CSS3 knowledge.
+> A simple bootstrap responsive website to brush up my HTML5 ad CSS3 skills.

 ## Focus on your dreams; :smiley:

 The website has been deployed on netlify.

 Check it over here: https://awaken.netlify.app/.